emb-riscv/specs-markdown/exceptions-and-interrupts.md

 all handlers use the main stack, and do not pollute the thread stack, which do not need to reserve space for the interrupt handlers.

-For the current RISC-V Linux ABI, the stack context is, from hight to low addresses
+For the current RISC-V Linux ABI, the stack context is, from hight to low
+addresses:

 - <- original sp (`spt` or `spm`)
 - optional padding